-Michael Gabriel Gurick III spends all his time in a subterranean workshop 80 feet under his house.
+Michael Gabriel Gurick III spends all his time in a subterranean hideaway 80 feet under his house.
 It’s a place that resembles the Batcave, Dexter’s laboratory, and Walter Bishop’s workshop.
 There’s only one problem, however.
 What’s the point of having a secret, subbasement lab if your mother knows about it?
 For goodness sakes, where does a teenage kid have to go to get a little privacy?

 But his mother’s nosey nature is the least of young Michael’s problems.
 Ever since his father was “killed in a car crash” six months ago, he’s been living at the nexus of an upside down world.
 His best friend can crush stone and bend steal, his blind girlfriend can see better than he can, superheroes keep popping into his underground lair unannounced, and his dad has been replaced by a shape-shifting government agent.